If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 This makes it easier for you to be comfortable.
 Easier to feel a part of things.
 Easier to have a good time.

-As a group we can build up together from scratch–without any undue intimidation of being in a class of mixed abilities; Without the instructor having to teach to the level of the more experienced people in the group–which is too much for you.
+As a group we can build up together from scratch–without any undue intimidation of being in a class of mixed abilities; Without the instructor having to teach to the level of the more experienced people in the group—which is too much for you as someone brand new.

 None of that unsettling stuff.
 Just the benefit of feeling in place with your classmates.